What are Shower Steamers?

 But then Shower Steamers entered my life.

-Shower Melts / Shower Steamers are made to sit in a corner of your shower away from the main flow of water.
+Shower Melts / Shower Steamers are made to sit in a corner of your shower floor away from the main flow of water.
+They are a great alternative to bath bombs when you don't have the time for a relaxing long bath.

 The way I use my Shower melt is I place the homemade Shower steamer pod on the seat in my shower.

-I know everyone doesn’t have a shower seat so placing it in the far corner of your shower works great too.
+I know everyone doesn’t have a shower seat so placing it in the far corner of the floor of the shower works great too.

 This gives you an amazing aromatherapy session right there in your shower as you breathe in the steam and vapors.